BalancerMaxis/ChildGaugeInjectorV2/HARDHAT_DEV_NOTES.md

 #### When setting schedule
 - Transfer the exact amount required for the entire program (all streams, all amounts, all periods)
-- Use `addRecipients(streamerAddresses, amountsPerPeriod, maxPeriods, doNotStartBeforeTimestamp)`
+- Use `addRecipients(recipientGaugeAddresses, amountsPerPeriod, maxPeriods, doNotStartBeforeTimestamp)`

 #### To abort a schedule midway through or reset